-(i) EU Timber Regulations and FLEGT Voluntary Partnership Agreements
+(i) EU Timber Regulation

-The EU Timber Regulations make it illegal within the European union to supply timber which has been logged in a way that is against the law in the country of origin.
+The EU Timber Regulation makes it illegal within the European union to supply timber which has been logged in a way that is against the law in the country of origin.
 Legal actions can be taken when these regulations are broken.
+However, the existing text of the Regulations will soon be replaced by a new regulation on deforestation-free products.